ankitskr/PCG-MPI-solver/README.md

 ## Project structure
-Below is the folder structure of the PCG_MPI_Solver project, outlining the main directories and their contents:
+Below is the folder structure of the project, outlining the main directories and their contents:
 ```
-PCG_MPI_Solver/
+PCG-MPI-solver/
 ├── .gitignore
 ├── LICENSE                     # Contains the licensing agreement for the project
 ├── README.md                   # Provides a detailed description of the project